Jameel Sewell: Academic ineligibility

+2009 season

-Sewell rejoined to the team in January 2009 and after a bad performance by Vic Hall in the opening game, Sewell regained the starting job.
-After starting out 0-3, UVA went on a three-game winning streak to a 3-3 record.
-But then UVA lost the last six games of the season to finish 3-9.
-Sewell Exploded after he took the starting job passing 1,116 yard and rushing for 887 yards.
+Sewell rejoined the team in January 2009 and after a bad performance by Vic Hall in the opening game, Sewell regained the starting job.
+After starting out 0–3, UVA went on a three-game winning streak to a 3–3 record.
+But then UVA lost the last six games of the season to finish 3–9.
+Sewell Exploded after he took the starting job passing 1,116 yards and rushing for 887 yards.